Skip to main content

 Through collaborative assignments during the academic year and major construction projects during co-op, you’ll gain firsthand experience working with teams of designers and engineers to deliver projects that are on time, on budget, and functional.

-• Our long-standing program has an extensive network that includes regional industry connections and professional organizations.
+• Wentworth's long-standing Construction Management program has an extensive network that includes regional industry connections and professional organizations.

 • View the Course Catalog below for information about program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Construction Management program, see "What You'll Learn" below.